vismaya-kantharaju/REAL-ESTATE/README.md

 # REAL-ESTATE
  WEBSCRAPPING REAL ESTATE PROJECTS

-The provided code and configuration file are used to scrape information from a web page, particularly a project page, and store specific details, specifications, and features into a JSON file.
+The provided code and configuration file are used to scrape information from a web page, particularly a real estate project page, and store specific details, specifications, and features into a JSON file.
 Below, I'll explain what the code does, the libraries required, how to install them, and the purpose of the configuration file.

 **Libraries Required:**